patkoch/patkoch/README.md

 ### Hi there, I'm Patrick 👋

-:rocket: I'm a DevOps Engineer interested in Azure, Azure DevOps, Terraform, and Kubernetes
+:rocket: I'm a Cloud Adoption Engineer interested in Azure, GitHub, Terraform, and Kubernetes

 :construction_worker: I'm an employee of [AVL List](https://www.avl.com)